This is a huge step for the UK improv theatre scene.

 But what’s most important—right now—is that we support this project.
 If they succeed we all succeed, so throw all of your hard earned money at them.

 Having a theatre means that all of the resources are dedicated to the art of improv.
-It has the potential to play a part in raising the profile of the craft in a similar way that the Comedy Store did for stand-up and in the same way that The Second City did stateside.
+It has the potential to play a part in raising the profile of the craft in a similar way that The Second City did stateside and in the same way that the Comedy Store did for stand-up.

 A theatre, a physical structure dedicated to improv gives the craft that much more legitimacy and control.